Friction Material Registration

 Why Work With NSF?

-NSF International is a leader in automotive parts testing and registration with years of experience with the Automotive Collision Parts Certification Program.
+NSF International is a leader in automotive parts testing and registration with years of experience with the Automotive Parts Certification Program.
 Our experience, facilities and partnership with the Brake Manufacturers Council (BMC) can help guide manufacturers and other groups through the stringent testing and subsequent registration process required to comply with state laws.

 States require marking registered parts and NSF has partnered with the BMC to license use of the LeafMark trademarks to show what parts comply with state laws.